 This means that your site ends up looking very alike to thousands of different ones out there.

-To make things worse, most WordPress themes don’t leave you to make all that many changes to the overall presentation, so you can expect that other sites look like yours.
+To make things worse, most free WordPress themes don’t leave you to make all that many changes to the overall presentation, so you can expect that other sites look like yours.

 If you are working on an individual blog, suddenly this might not be such a bad thing, particularly if you manage to pick a theme that suits your subject well.